 If the musical metaphor doesn’t work for you, how about a nautical one?
 I’ll leave with you with this quote from pioneering French aviator and writer, Antoine de Saint-Exupery:

 Want to learn more about setting a vision and motivating your team to achieve it?
-Check out the New Leader Survival Course for videos, downloads, and checklists that will help you be successful as a leader, whether it’s your first time, or 51st.
+Check out the Essential Leadership Skills for the New Manager Course for videos, downloads, and checklists that will help you be successful as a leader, whether it’s your first time, or 51st.